Boarders/blog-posts/locally-nameless.md

 This approach offers two key advantages:

   * Capture avoiding substitution becomes a matter of keeping binding distance arithmetic in check.
-  * The De-Bruijn representation gives canonical representatives for $\alpha$-equivalence classes thus allowing us to test for $\alpha$-equivalence via syntactic equality of terms.
+  * The De-Bruijn representation gives canonical representatives for $\alpha$-equivalence classes, thus allowing us to test for $\alpha$-equivalence via syntactic equality of terms.

 On the other hand, Bob Atkey has, rather aptly, referred to the ability to read terms written with DeBruijn indices as a "cylon detector".
 What we gain in ease of implementation we give in much worse readability.